borismus/smus.com/content/posts/2020/asimov/index.md

 [![Screenshot of the visual chronology centered at Compass.](screenshot-compass.jpg)](http://localhost:8080/cross-shape/#compass)

 Melting glass beads and glass blowing enabled lens crafting and microscopes which in turn let careful observers see microorganisms in pond water, ultimately leading to great advances in medicine.
-Such patterns involve cross field dependencies, which are visualized as dashed red arrows:

 [![Screenshot of the visual chronology centered at Microscope.](screenshot-microscope.jpg)](http://localhost:8080/cross-shape/#microscope)

+Cross field dependencies like the ones I described above are visualized as dashed red arrows.